-- Does FDA have any comments about the methods described in the Microbiology protocol "Microbiology Study Protocol" included in Appendix 3? - Does FDA concur that accelerated testing outlined in Appendix 2 conducted to represent 1 year shelf life is sufficient for an IDE with real time testing provided in the PMA? - To address FDA's deficiency regarding our sterilization validation, we propose using Small Lot Release in accordance with Annex E of ISO 11135-2014.
-Does FDA have objections? - Does FDA agree with our recommendation to low level disinfect the cannula device between uses?
+- Are the methods described in the Microbiology protocol "Micro-biology Study Protocol" included in Appendix 3 sufficient to ensure the sterility of our device? - Appendix 2 includes an outline of our proposed approach to provide accelerated aging tests conducted to represent 1 year shelf life.
+Is this approach sufficient for initiation of our planned IDE? - To address FDA's deficiency regarding our sterilization validation, we propose using Small Lot Release in accordance with Annex E of ISO 11135-2014.
+Does FDA have objections? - Is our recommendation to low level disinfect the cannula device between uses acceptable per the recommendations of FDA guidance on the reprocessing of medical devices?

-Benchtop Performance Testing Questions
+Non-clinical Bench Performance Testing Questions

-- Does FDA agree with the provided justification for the proposed worst-case comparison testing? - In the event that the prospective collection does not meet the protocol's intended number of specimens of a given type, we propose to use retrospective, characterized (banked) specimens to ensure these numbers are achieved.
-Is this approach acceptable to FDA? - We have provided a justification of the worst-case testing volume that will be used, and provided an analysis of the sensitivity of the test, as requested.
+- Is our provided justification for the proposed worst-case comparison testing acceptable? - In the event that the prospective collection does not meet the protocol's intended number of specimens of a given type, we propose to use retrospective, characterized (banked) specimens to ensure these numbers are achieved.
+Is this approach acceptable to FDA?

+- We have provided a justification of the worst-case testing volume that will be used, and provided an analysis of the sensitivity of the test, as requested.
 Does FDA find this justification and analysis adequate to support using the methodology described in our testing protocol?
-If not, please provide further guidance. - Does the Agency agree with our approach to use the average of valid measurements of the five replicate measurements? - We have provided a response to FDA's question about sample sizes used in the in vitro test, along with a justification based on a power analysis.
+If not, please provide further guidance. - Is the approach to use the average of valid measurements of the five replicate measurements acceptable/appropriate? - We have provided a response to FDA's question about sample sizes used in the in vitro test, along with a justification based on a power analysis.
 Is this plan acceptable?
 If not, please provide further guidance.

-Animal Study48 Questions
+Animal Study Questions

-- Does FDA concur that the revised GLP Study design is sufficient to address potential device risks and support initiation of a pivotal clinical trial? - Is our alternative approach to an animal study appropriate? - Please advise if FDA believes that additional animal studies outside of those already conducted (and described in this submission) are recommended to support a future marketing application. - Does the Agency agree that the proposed animal study is designed to provide a sufficient assessment of the local tissue and systemic response? - Is the animal model proposed appropriate based on the proposed intended use? - Are the proposed animal study endpoints and follow up schedule appropriate?
+- Is the revised GLP Study design sufficient to address potential device risks and support initiation of a pivotal clinical trial? - Is our alternative approach to an animal study appropriate to support initiation of a pivotal clinical trial? - Is our proposal to leverage the animal studies already conducted (and described in this submission) adequate to support a future marketing application? - Does the proposed animal study design provide a sufficient assessment of the local tissue and systemic response? - Is the animal model proposed appropriate based on the proposed intended use? - Are the proposed animal study endpoints and follow-up schedule appropriate?